paulaamaya/notebook-sql/sql-notes.md

 **Query:** Piece of code inducing the computer to execute a certain operation that will deliver the desired output.

-**Entity:** The smallest unit that can contain a meaningful set of data.
-E.g. a row (record) in a table represents its horizontal entity and a column (field) its vertical entity.
+**Entity:** The smallest unit that can contain a meaningful set of data - e.g. a row (record) in a table represents its horizontal entity and a column (field) its vertical entity.

 ## Tables